nehaljwani/team.exiv2.org/book/IMaEA.md

 ### WriteMode Intrusive and NonIntrusive

-When Exiv2 rewrites an image, it determines the writeMode to determines the writeMode which are:
+When Exiv2 rewrites an image, it determines the writeMode which is one of the following:

 1. Non-intrusive
 The metadata is updated in-place.
 For performance reasons, this the default as it means that metadata can be updated by modifying a bytes in the original file.
 For example, a common metadata edit is to change the date in Exif.Image.DateTime.
 Non-intrusive write mode is designed to ensure this is performed very quickly.

 2. Intrusive
 The metadata is totally re-written in memory.
 This usually occurs if there are changes in the makernote.
-It will always occur if tag edited tag requires more storage than in the original file.
+It will always occur if there are new tags, or an existing tag has been edited and requires additional space.

-WriteMode is really clever, however its scope is mostly limited to writing Tiff images (and therefore similar Raw formats such as DNG, CR2 and NEF), only a small part of the file is written as a Tiff (the Exif metadata) and the image handler must use the io()->transfer() mechanism discussed above.
+WriteMode is really clever, however its scope is mostly limited to writing Tiff images and therefore similar Raw formats such as DNG, CR2 and NEF, as only a small part of the file is written as a Tiff (the Exif metadata) and the image handler must use the io()->transfer() mechanism discussed above.

 There was a rather complex bug resolved concerning WriteMode and Sony Ciphered Tags.
 This is discussed:  [https://github.com/Exiv2/exiv2/issues/1471](https://github.com/Exiv2/exiv2/issues/1471)

 ### Using a Block Map to track changes to the file.

-In Chapter 5, I discuss the use of a block map to track small areas of the file which are in use.
+I discussed the use of a block map to track small areas of the file which are in use.
 I'm confident that architecture could be developed to vastly reduce the I/O involved in updating the metadata in a file.
-[6.
-I/O in Exiv2](#6)

 [TOC](#TOC)
 <div id="7"/>